cassandra-cupryk/Exploring_AI_Security/README.md

 In this repository, I am providing any outputs that AI models produced and the links to the chats that generated the outputs in order to provide transparency for how the outputs were obtained.

-My goal is to better undertand how AI models work, especially in regards to Cybersecurity, by prompting AI models to complete questions and tasks.
+My goal is to better undertand how AI models work, especially in regards to Cybersecurity, by prompting AI models to complete specific questions and tasks.

 ## Claude